-This is a simple machine exercise that target your hip adductor muscle group.
+This is a simple machine exercise that targets your hip adductor muscle group.
 You can pretty much find this at any gym.
 It’s hard to train the adductors effectively without this machine.

-Remember to keep your knees in 90 degree angle and keep the range of motion appropriate for your mobility.
+Remember to keep your knees at a 90-degree angle and keep the range of motion appropriate for your mobility.
 Start very light!
-It’s very easy to pull these muscles if they are weak and not use to this kind of work.
+It’s very easy to pull these muscles if they are weak and not used to this kind of work.

 Seated Hip Abductions

-Just like hip adductor machine, you can find this on most gyms.
+Just like a hip adductor machine, you can find this in most gyms.
 It looks very similar to the adductor machine but the movement direction is the opposite.
-It activates the abductors like the gluteus medius, tensor fascia latae and several of the smaller hip muscles.
+It activates the abductors like the gluteus medius, tensor fascia latae, and several of the smaller hip muscles.

 There is this weird misconception that only women should use these machines but they are probably more important for the older gentlemen.
 I talked more about this in the article Bodybuilding Workouts For Men Over 50.

-We hope you enjoyed reading about these leg and hip strengthening exercises for the elderly.
-If you have any questions please leave a comment below and we will promise to get back to you.
+I hope you enjoyed reading about these leg and hip strengthening exercises for the elderly.
+If you have any questions please leave a comment below and I promise to do my best to help you out.

 Keeping your hips strong and mobile is very important for your health as you get older.
-Weak and stiff hips limit your mobility, balance and endurance.
-In worst case scenario they limit your ability to walk even short distances.
+Weak and stiff hips limit your mobility, balance, and endurance.
+In the worst-case scenario, they limit your ability to walk even short distances.